Virginia International Tattoo: Tattoo Weekend Events

 Hullabaloo is a free outdoor festival of pipers, dancers, drill teams and drum lines which starts three hours prior to each performance of the Virginia International Tattoo.
 A variety of food and beer is available for purchase.
 The event is located on Scope Plaza, Norfolk, Virginia.

-DrumLine Battle at the Tattoo
+Tattoo Hullabaloo International Drumming Showcase

-A Hullabaloo favorite, DrumLine Battle™ showcases marching percussion ensembles of any instrumentation and any skill level year-round, spotlighting their unique talents and creativity in a high energy face-to-face competition.
-DrumLine Battle is a program of Drum Corps International.
+A Hullabaloo favorite, this event showcases marching percussion ensembles of any instrumentation, spotlighting their unique talents and creativity.
+In partnership with Drum Corps International.
 This event is located on Scope Plaza, Norfolk, Virginia.

-Highland Heavy Athletic Championship

-The Virginia International Tattoo is partnering with Brute Strength Gym for a Heavy Athletic Championship, Highland-style, with a caber toss, keg toss and more.